Dharanish-AM/Vulnora-AI/README.md

 ## 🎯 Overview

-Vulnora AI is an **enterprise-grade, offline security scanner** that analyzes software projects for vulnerabilities using a hybrid approach combining:
+Vulnora AI is an **enterprise-grade, offline security scanner** that analyzes software projects for vulnerabilities using a state-of-the-art **LLM-Powered Analysis Engine**.

-- **Static Analysis** - Pattern-based vulnerability detection
-- **AST Taint Analysis** - Data flow tracking for Python
-- **LLM Validation** - AI-powered verification using local models (Ollama)

 ### Why Vulnora AI?

-**Problem**: Traditional security scanners either produce too many false positives or require cloud uploads, compromising code privacy.
+**Problem**: Traditional security scanners rely on rigid patterns (regex) that produce too many false positives and miss complex logic bugs.

-**Solution**: Vulnora AI runs entirely on your local machine, uses AI to validate findings, and provides actionable fixes—all while keeping your code private.
+**Solution**: Vulnora AI runs entirely on your local machine, using advanced Large Language Models (like Llama 3) to "read" and understand your code like a senior security engineer.
+It detects logic flaws, insecure configurations, and complex vulnerabilities that static tools miss—all while keeping your code private.

 ### Who Is It For?

-- **Security Engineers** - Integrate into CI/CD pipelines
+- **Security Engineers** - Deep dive analysis without manual review fatigue
 - **Development Teams** - Catch vulnerabilities before production
 - **Solo Developers** - Quick security audits without cloud dependencies
 - **Enterprises** - Maintain code privacy with offline scanning